akshayvadher/akshayvadher.github.io/content/posts/my-journey-to-test-driven-development/index.md

 I loved the idea.

 ### Adaptation
 When I looked back, it seems that I was following TDD all along.
-It just that I never **Automated** my steps.
+It's just that I never **Automated** my steps.

 I saw [choonkeat](https://github.com/choonkeat)'s TDD [video](#tddfor-those-who-dont-need-it) in a Go conf.
 I loved it.
 It is a must watch.
 That made sense to me.
 I am a getting things done guy (with code quality an integral part though).